 Morag - 21-Sep-22 @ 10:41 PM

-Hi, I recently dismissed 2 of my volunteers (husband and wife) after a disagreement and them trying to always undermind me and turn kids and parents against me in hope they could take over the group.
+I recently dismissed 2 of my volunteers (husband and wife) after a disagreement and them trying to always undermind me and turn kids and parents against me in hope they could take over the group.
 Now they have gone they are now setting up their own group and are trying to take all my students, ideas etc after I have worked so hard to build a big and sucessful academy.
 Is there anyhing I can do to stop them doing this.
-I have everything professionally set up and believe they wont run things professionally, is there anywhere to report them too if they do not meet legal requirements? keith
+I have everything professionally set up and believe they wont run things professionally, is there anywhere to report them too if they do not meet legal requirements?

 keith - 30-Apr-19 @ 6:49 PM

-Hi there, What are the initial costs for setting up a youth club?
+What are the initial costs for setting up a youth club?
 I want to be able to have somewhere for kids to come to 7 days a week in the evenings weekdays and during the day weekends, would that be practical?
 Kids need a safe space to just be kids I want to enable this for them.
 How do I go about it?

 Hannah - 2-Apr-19 @ 10:22 AM